rumca-js/Internet-feeds/README.md

 Table: linkdatamodel, Row count: 3376
 ```

-How can you page, or RSS feed enter this database?
+How can your page, or RSS feed enter this database?
 Well...

  - first it needs to be on the internet.
 Available, scrapable (title and stuff needs to be there)
  - it needs to wait, until it is picked up by scrapers